- Military Life Cycle

 - Travel allowances (varies by service branch)

-- Confidential, Non-medical Counseling - Military OneSource offers free, confidential non-medical counseling to discuss adjustment difficulties or ways to manage relocation stress.
+- Confidential, non-medical counseling – Military OneSource offers free, confidential non-medical counseling to discuss adjustment difficulties for adults and children, ways to manage relocation stress and more.
 You can connect with a counselor to schedule an appointment 24/7 over the phone, in person, via secure online live chat or via secure video sessions.
 You are eligible for up to 12 sessions.

 One of the benefits of military life is the unique opportunity to experience different parts of the world – the chance to live in diverse cultures and environments.
 Let Military OneSource connect you with the benefits and resources that can help you master your PCS and enjoy your overseas experience.